Tadej Pogačar: Comparisons with Eddy Merckx

 Comparisons with Eddy Merckx, who is widely considered the most successful rider in the history of competitive cycling, have been made throughout Pogačar's career.
 Cyrille Guimard, a former rival of Merckx and a directeur sportif of multiple former Tour champions, said in 2020 that he believed Pogačar was above the level of both Merckx and Bernard Hinault.
 During the 2021 Tour de France, after Pogačar took the yellow jersey and gained over three minutes on the other general classification contenders, former Tour winner Joop Zoetemelk compared him to Merckx.
 By the end of the Tour, which Pogačar won by over five minutes, Merckx himself said he regarded the Slovenian as "the new Cannibal", referencing his own nickname, and suggested "If nothing happens to him, [Pogačar] can certainly win the Tour de France more than five times."

-Following Pogačar's victory at the 2021 Il Lombardia, Merckx said that while many cyclists had been called "the new Merckx", Pogačar was the first to truly fulfill that promise based on his accomplishments.
+After Pogačar's victory at the 2021 Il Lombardia, Merckx said that while many cyclists had been called "the new Merckx", Pogačar was the first to truly fulfill that promise based on his accomplishments.
 Ernesto Colnago expressed similar thoughts, saying that in his view Pogačar would be "the only one following Eddy Merckx" in cycling history.
 During Pogačar's 2024 season, the comparisons intensified.
 After his win in the 2024 Giro d'Italia, five-time Tour winner Bernard Hinault said "he's like me and Merckx," citing Pogačar's dominance and racing style.
 After the Tour, the Spanish newspaper El País proclaimed: "Tadej Pogačar is the Cannibal 2".
 Following the World Championships, in which Pogačar went solo for the final 100 km to win, Merckx said to L'Équipe "It's obvious that he is now above me."
 However, he later said that he was referring specifically to the World Championships performance, and did not believe Pogačar to be superior to him yet.
 Pogačar's 2024 season has been compared favorably to Merckx's 1972 season, which is considered the best of Merckx's career; they both won the Tour-Giro double and multiple Monuments.

-During the 2025 Tour de France, The Athletic's Jacob Whitehead called Pogačar "a possible equal of Eddy Merckx — or more" in light of his "crushing dominance" at the Tour.
+During the 2025 Tour de France, The Athletics Jacob Whitehead called Pogačar "a possible equal of Eddy Merckx—or more" in light of his "crushing dominance" at the Tour.
 Pogačar himself has commented on the comparison, saying "[Merckx] palmarès is unbelievable.
 It's something you cannot imagine to achieve in this era."
+After the 2026 Tour de France, Bernard Hinault said that Pogačar is similar to him and Merckx in the way he races.
+Merckx said that the comparison between different eras isn't possible, so he doesn't consider whether he is better than Pogacar or vice versa and he can only admire what he realized.